kinnala/scikit-fem/README.md

 Easy to use finite element assemblers and the related tools.

+> We have recently released 1.0.0 which includes a plenty of new features and
+> deprecates older features (see changelog below).
+Unfortunately, our
+> documentation is still in a fluid state and, although the goal is to maintain
+> backwards-compatibility in 95% of the cases, some examples may be broken or
+> emit warnings.
+We hope to fix everything as soon as possible.
+Thanks for your
+> patience!

 ## Features

 This library fills an important gap in the spectrum of finite element codes.